earthday47/Multisite-Search/README.txt

 OVERVIEW
 Multisite_search is a module which is useful for searching data from multisites.
-Currently this module has limitation that it search from only one database.

 DEPENDENCIES
 This module depends on the search module.